evanfp582/homebase/README.md

 As for wifi, I do not remmember what I did a while ago, but I guess that is not important now

+## Servces (including the aforementioned Mongo)
+This is a new concept for me while working with linux and it keeps biting me
+I keep forgetting to restart the services I need whenver I reboot and it causes errors elsewhere
+Services I use:
+`mongod` - Obviously mongo db
+`dnsmasq` - A local DNS that turns my local IP to the url
+`nginx` - Web hosting
+Ensuring `enp6s0` is actually running because I guess ethernet being on is not default

 ### MongoDB
 I am learning how to set up, host, run, and manage a MongoDB
 Not just any MongoDB, but a GridFS MongoDB to store my large photos